hbivnm/Venom-Crosshairs/README.md

 ***

 # Original idea
-Credit where it's due, the original idea of weapon specific crosshairs in Team Fortress 2 (as far as I know) comes from a [tearmfortress.tv thread](https://www.teamfortress.tv/30866/guide-weapon-specific-custom-crosshairs) by [joshuawn](https://www.teamfortress.tv/user/joshuawn).
+Credit where it's due, the original idea of weapon specific crosshairs in Team Fortress 2 (as far as I know) comes from a [teamfortress.tv thread](https://www.teamfortress.tv/30866/guide-weapon-specific-custom-crosshairs) by [joshuawn](https://www.teamfortress.tv/user/joshuawn).

 # Icons (Fugue Icons 3.5.6)
 Most icons used was provided by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).
 Licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).